 Where a UK company receives royalties, the company may suffer withholding tax in the jurisdiction where the payments are made.
 The level of withholding tax will depend on the jurisdiction (eg the Netherlands has no withholding tax on royalties, regardless of the country to which they are paid) and whether or not there is a tax treaty between the UK and that country.
 Tax treaties will reduce royalty withholding taxes substantially, often to nil.
 A claim for treaty benefit will be required to ensure the payment of royalties is made with no / reduced withholding as appropriate.
-See the Withholding tax guidance note.
+For payments made before 1 January 2021, withholding tax on payments of royalties to a UK company may also be eliminated under the Interest and Royalties Directive (Council Directive 2003/49/EC) where th

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.